alexeysp11/delivery-service-csharp/docs/backend/fileservice.md

 ## Service description

+The possible functionalities of this service include:
-- Upload files to the server (images, videos, Word, Excel, PDF)
+- Uploading files to the server (images, videos, Word, Excel, PDF)
-- Download files from the server (images, Word, Excel, PDF)
+- Downloading files from the server (images, Word, Excel, PDF)
+- Storing files on the server
+- Retrieving files from the server
+- Checking file integrity
-- Generation of a QR code for payment
+- Generation of a QR code
+- Handling file permissions and access control

 ### Technical description of the service